fwolfst/magento_remote/README.md

 to put *quantity* of the product with *productid* in your shopping cart.

+    magento_find_product -b https://theshop -s isearchforthisword

+to display a table of matching products.

+Note that both scripts show you information about possible parameters when invoked with `--help`.

 Note that you should work with

     bundle exec